decentraland/old-documentation/_posts/development-guide/2018-01-09-external-3d-models.md

 #### Best practices with colliders

 - Always use the smallest number of triangles possible when creating colliders.
 Avoid making a copy of a complex object to use as a collider.
 Simple colliders guarantee a good user-experience in and keep your scene within the triangle limitations.
-- Collider objects shouln't have any material, as users of your scene will never see it.
+- Collider objects shouldn't have any material, as users of your scene will never see it.
 Colliders are invisible to users.
   > Note: Remember that each scene is limited to log2(n+1) x 10000 triangles, where n is the number of parcels in your scene.
 - All collider objects names must end with \__collider_.
 For example, _tree_collider_.
 - When duplicating collider objects, pay attention to their names.
 Some programs append a \__1_ to the end of the filename to avoid duplicates, for example _tree_collider_1_.
 Objects that are named like this will be interpreted by the Decentraland World Engine as normal objects, not colliders.